2023-environmental-bioinformatics/Lab_HMMER/README.md

 - `nhmmer` is the equivalent of `hmmsearch` and `phmmer`, but is capable ofsearching long, chromosome-size target DNA sequences. `nhmmscan` is the equivalent of hmmscan, capable of using chromosome-size DNA sequences as a query into a profile database.

 For today's short exercise, we will search a manually constructed database located in `/vortexfs1/omics/env-bio/collaboration/sequences/hmmer_example/`.
 The database `SPO-all-DCM-0.8-5.00.proteins.faa` consist of all genes from the Tara Ocean metagenomes corresponding to the deep chlorophyl maximum samples from the Southern Pacific Ocean, 0.8 - 5.00um fraction.
+We want to detect the nitrogenase iron protein (nifH) gene.

 ## Set up conda environment